 Areas of research interest in my lab are summarized as follows;

-- Understanding environmental and physicochemical determinants of solution-phase formulation stability for antibody and suspension formulations.
+- Understanding the environmental and physicochemical determinants of solution-phase formulation stability for antibody and suspension formulations.

 - Determining key critical quality attributes in particle design to inform optimal in vivo performance.

 - Analytical evaluation of nanomedicine interaction with biological media, and the mechanism of cellular uptake in two- and three-dimensional cellular models.
 We use the latest in field flow fractionation and orthogonal analytical techniques to probe the interaction between nanomaterials and biofluids.
 Knowledge of particle parameters altering the biological performance of nanomedicines, can be used to reverse engineer novel biocompatible prototypes.

 - Applying novel imaging modalities for evaluating drug and nanoparticle biodistribution, and impact on tumor response.